Kenya - Country Commercial Guide

 Last published date:

 In January 2016, a new procurement law, the Public Procurement and Asset Disposal Act (PPADA), came into force, operationalizing Article 227 of the 2010 Constitution and reserving preferences to firms owned by Kenyan citizens and to goods manufactured or mined in Kenya.
-For tenders funded entirely by the government with a value of less than Kshs 50million (approx. $500,000), the preference for Kenyan firms and goods is exclusive.
-Where not possible, the Act requires a report detailing evidence of an inability to procure locally.
-The Act also calls for at least 30% of government procurement contracts to go to firms owned by women, youth, and persons with disabilities.
+For tenders funded entirely by the government with a value of less than Ksh 50million (approx. $500,000), the preference for Kenyan firms and goods is exclusive.
+If not possible, the Act requires a report detailing evidence of an inability to procure locally.
+The Act also calls for at least 30% of government procurement contracts to go to firms owned by women, youth, or persons with disabilities.
 The Act further reserves 20% of procurement contracts tendered at the county level to residents of that county.
 Additional regulations enacted in 2020 stipulate that:

 a) Exemption of bilateral/multilateral agreements (otherwise known as government to government or G2G) from the Act.
 These must however prove to be fair, transparent, competitive, and cost-effective.